 Biology in the broadest sense is the study of life.
 It is a diverse subject and understanding it requires a background in all the sciences.
 The biologist must understand the basics of physics, chemistry, math and the social sciences as they relate to living systems.
-He/she must also be able to synthesize that knowledge to understand the living world, a world that is both remarkably unified and wonderfully diverse.
+They must also be able to synthesize that knowledge to understand the living world, a world that is both remarkably unified and wonderfully diverse.

 All biology majors are required to complete the following core curriculum: